jgranstrom/sass-extract/README.md

 Can be provided in all `render` or `extract` methods.

-- `extractOptions.plugins: []`: Provide any plugins to be used during the extraction
+- `extractOptions.plugins: []`: Provide any plugins to be used during the extraction.
+Provide a string `'<plugin>'` for the node module or bundled plugin name, or alternatively an object `{ plugin: '<plugin>', options: {} }` to provide any options to the plugin. *Note: A plugin instance can be passed directly instead of a plugin name which allows importing the plugin separately*

 ## Variable context